Skip to main content

 Clay-colored stool in post hepatic Jaundice due to the absence of stercobilinogen in the stool.

-The dark brown colored stool is seen in prehepatic jaundice due to increased stercobilinogen in the stool.
+The dark brown stool is seen in prehepatic Jaundice due to increased stercobilinogen in the stool.

-The pale, greasy, foul-smelling large stool in hepatic and post hepatic Jaundice.
+The pale, greasy, foul-smelling large stool is in hepatic and post-hepatic Jaundice.

 Jaundice is diagnosed by yellow discoloration of skin and mucosa, especially in the upper eye cornea.
 A history of the patient's symptoms will help in diagnosis.